-Strikewell Energy Corp. (fka FM Resources Corp.)
+Strikewell Energy Corp.

-Management's Discussion and Analysis
+Management's Discussion and Analysis March 31, 2007

-December 31, 2006

-The following management's discussion and analysis ("MD&A") for Strikewell Energy Corp. (formerly known as FM Resources Corp.), was prepared by management based on information available as at April 30th, 2007.
-It should be reviewed together with the audited year-end consolidated financial statements for the period ended December 31, 2006 and the MD&A and audited consolidated financial statements.for the year ended December 31, 2005 that are filed on SEDAR and are available for review at www.sedar.com.
+The following management's discussion and analysis ("MD&A") for Strikewell Energy Corp. (formerly known as FM Resources Corp.), was prepared by management based on information available as at May 29, 2007.
+It should be reviewed together with the unaudited interim consolidated financial statements for the period ended March 31, 2007 and the MD&A and audited consolidated financial statements.for the year ended December 31, 2006 that are filed on SEDAR and are available for review at www.sedar.com.